 These are standard criteria for adoptive parent from most countries under the Hague Convention on Adoption.
 You can see more countries listed here.
 Should you not fully understand the process then you are best suited to visit an attorney who deals with inter-country adoptions.
 Most adoptive couples tend to speak to an attorney for legal advice on both family law, the adoption process and family law once the child becomes part of the family.
 There are issues with adoptions and inheritance when the child being adopted has property which was left to him or her while being an orphan.
 Most orphans do not have these types of issues but this can occur in certain circumstances.

-Note that the child when leaving will have a Bulgarian passport and this needs to be submitted to the US Embassy in Bulgaria for the appropriate IH-4 visa for the adopted child.
+Note that the child when leaving will have a Bulgarian passport.
+This also needs to be submitted to the US Embassy in Bulgaria for the appropriate IH-4 visa for the adopted child.
 Also note that the IH-3 visas are only for children from non-Hague convention countries.
-Since Bulgaria is a Hague Convention country the IH-4 visa will be applicable however the child will not get US citizenship on arrival in the US but permanent residency.
-Once the adoption is final in the US you can then file for the N-600 Application for a Certificate of Citizenship.
+Now since Bulgaria is a Hague Convention country.
+The IH-4 visa will be applicable however the child will not get US citizenship on arrival in the US but permanent residency.
+Once the adoption is final in the US.
+You can then file for the N-600 Application for a Certificate of Citizenship.

 Bulgarian Adoption Authority